Father's Day Sale: Buy any Bed Swing/daybed, automatically Get 50% off your VPS Cushion Package!

 How much space do I need for my swing?

 Because our swings are held by 4 points rather than two, they move like a glider.
-Swings fit and move in a space of 8 feet by 5 feet.
+Swings need room for movement.
 We suggest you have at least 18 inches of space behind the swing and 10 inches on the sides to allow for movement.
+If your ceilings are much taller than the standard (9 to 10 feet), you should allow for 18 to 24 inches of space around the swing for movement.
+Placing the ropes slightly outward from the swing in all directions will help to stabilize it.

 How do you ship?